With a customer experience strategy, you can be sure that your customers are leaving happy and wanting more. Here’s what you’ll find in this article.

 Online review monitoring

-By monitoring your online reviews, you can keep track of what your customers are saying across the Internet.
+By monitoring online reviews, you can keep track of what your customers are saying across the Internet.
 Keep a close eye on your overall star rating, as it can be an accurate gauge of overall customer opinion.

 It’s also important to pay attention to review text.
 This can give you a great idea about what customers are complaining about and praising in your current customer experience.